Charles Hay Cameron: India

-By the act of 1833 a fourth member was added to the Supreme Council of India (previously the Council of Bengal), and a law commission was constituted, one member of which was to be appointed from England.
+By the Government of India Act 1833 a fourth member was added to the Council of India (previously the Supreme Council of Bengal), and a law commission was constituted, one member of which was to be appointed from England.
 Cameron was the first member so appointed, and went to India in the beginning of 1835.
 In 1843 he was appointed fourth member of council, and became president of the Council of Education for Bengal, of which he had been a member from his arrival in India.
 Cameron took an important part in the work of codification begun by Macaulay, and was Macaulay's chief adviser and co-operator in the preparation of the penal code (Trevelyan, Macaulay, i.
 427. 443, 463).

 He took a great interest in the introduction of English education among the natives of India.
 A public meeting of natives was held at Kolkata on 22 February 1848, upon his departure for England, to thank him for his exertions, and request him to sit for his portrait.

 His views were explained in an "Address to Parliament on the duties of Great Britain to India in respect of the education of the natives and their official employment, by C. H. Cameron" (1863), in which he advocated a more liberal treatment of the Indian population.